‘The Osiris Child: Science Fiction Volume One’ Premieres In May, But Fans Can Check Out Early Q & A Screenings

 As expressed in the title, this movie is considered to be the first volume in this new universe.
 While there is no official news yet in regard to whether this is the first in a continuing chain of movies in this new universe, it seems likely this is the production team’s hope for the future.
 However, they will have to wait until after the movie airs to find out just how much the audience enjoyed this new movie and whether there is a future for subsequent sequels.

-If you live in Australia and this sounds like the kind of science fiction you like, an opportunity has arisen for sci-fi fans to check out an preview screening prior to the May 18 release date.
+If you live in Australia and this sounds like the kind of science fiction you like, an opportunity has arisen for sci-fi fans to check out a preview screening prior to the May 18 release date.
 This early screening will be followed by an Q & A with some of the movie’s stars.

 Madman Entertainment will have the special Q & A screenings in Sydney and Melbourne, plus a special premiere event at the Gold Coast Film Festival.
 You can view all the detail below.